-You will need to arrive in Yellowknife the day prior to the start of the trip.
-There are numerous hotels and B&B’s available ask us for suggestions.
+Please arrive in Yellowknife the day prior to the start of the trip.
+There are numerous hotels and B&B’s available, ask us for suggestions.
 The Fred Henne Park offers camping and is conveniently located near the airport.
 A pre-trip organization meeting will be held over dinner.

-After breakfast, we will load our gear and board Plummer’s turbo Otter float planes for the cross country flight to the Big Bend on the Coppermine River. (weather permitting) On the way we’ll keep a watchful eye for caribou and muskox on the open tundra.
-We will be on the water by mid- day in time for a review of canoeing strokes and whitewater maneuvers.
+We will catch an early morning flight with First Air to Plummer's Great Bear Lodge.
+From there we will load our gear and board Plummer’s turbo Otter float planes for the cross country flight to the Big Bend on the Coppermine River (weather permitting).
+On the way we’ll keep a watchful eye for caribou and muskox on the open tundra.
+We will settle into camp, your guides will make you feel at home on the tundra.
+We will toast the adventure ahead with a celebratory first night’s meal.

 Day 4 - 5